LSPosed/LSPosed/README.md

 ## For Developers

-Developers are welcomed to write Xposed modules with hooks based on EdXposed Framework.
-Module written based on EdXposed framework is fully compatible with the original Xposed Framework, so contrary a Xposed Framework-based module will work well with the EdXposed framework too.
+Developers are welcomed to write Xposed modules with hooks based on LSPosed Framework.
+Module written based on LSPosed framework is fully compatible with the original Xposed Framework, so contrary a Xposed Framework-based module will work well with the LSPosed framework too.

 - [Xposed Framework API](https://api.xposed.info/)

-We use the module repository of the original Xposed, so you simply upload the module to repository, then you can download your module in EdXposed.
+We use the module repository of the original Xposed, so you simply upload the module to repository, then you can download your module in LSPosed.

 - [Xposed Module Repository](https://repo.xposed.info/)